tomrijntjes/sudoku/README.md

 Notes:

 solver.py contains three different classes.
-Solver solves generic sudoku's, BoxlessSolver does the same but with the box constraint removed, DiagonalSolver adds the rule that both diagonals must contain unique numbers.
+Solver solves generic sudoku's, DiagonalSolver adds the rule that both diagonals must contain unique numbers.

 Norvig.py is the code copied from Peter Norvigs excellent tutorial http://norvig.com/sudoku.html

 All sudoku's in the .txt files originate from there too.

-# sudoku
+#warning

+DiagonalSolver is broken